gmllasacas/podcast_parser/README.md

 # About

-Laravel 8.x application that parses and store the data from a podcast RSS feed given the URL using the command line, details of the process:
+Laravel 8.x application that parses the data from a podcast RSS feed given the URL and then stores it on a MySQL 5.x database, using a generated artisan command, details of the process:

 - Validation of the URL
 - Validation of the XML